agile-lab-dev/witboost-great-expectations-guardian-tech-adapter/README.md

 ## Overview

 This Tech Adapter provides the implementation of a [Data Contract Guardian](https://docs.witboost.com/docs/p1_user/p6_advanced/p6_10_data_contracts/p6_10_1_overview#data-contract-guardians) that use [Great Expectations](https://docs.greatexpectations.io/docs/core/introduction/) framework to validate [data contracts](https://docs.witboost.com/docs/p1_user/p6_advanced/p6_10_data_contracts/p6_10_1_overview/).

+When the Guardian Workload is deployed, the Tech Adapter publish, for each component to guard, a DAG on Airflow that contains the business logic to:
+  - execute quality checks with Great Expectations
+  - publish results on CGP

+The initial implementation supports only Snowflake as a Data Source.
+More details are available on [HLD](docs/HLD.md).

 ### What's a Specific Provisioner?